dachendev/acrylic/README.md

 ## Customization

-You can customize the acrylic effects by modifying the CSS variables in `index.css`.
+You can customize the acrylic effects by overriding the CSS variables in your own stylesheet.
 For example:

 - `--blur-amount`: Controls the amount of blur.
 - `--brightness-amount`: Controls the brightness.